Growing natural hair can be a tiring process that requires a lot of effort and adherence to certain rules. It can almost

 However, this does not mean that growing natural hair has to be expensive.
 There are plenty of natural DIY products that one can use without breaking the bank.

 9. You Can Repair Damaged Hair with the Right Product

 So sorry to break this to you, sis.
 But there is no product out there that can completely repair damaged hair.
-The best thing to do when your hair is damaged is to trim or cut it off.
+The best thing to do when your hair is damaged is to trim, cut it off or seek professional counsel.

 10. Natural Hair Doesn't Need To Be Washed Often

 This is a common misconception.
 In reality, washing your hair frequently helps keep it moisturized and prevents buildup from products that you've used over time.
 Regular washing also makes styling your hair easier.

 You might assume that natural hair is strong and resilient simply because it has a kinky texture.
 However, for many black women, especially those in Africa, our natural hair falls mostly in the range of type 3C to 4C.

 This means that our curls are densely packed together, making it difficult to style and detangle.
 If not done correctly, detangling can easily result in hair breakage and loss.
 The solution to this problem is to treat your natural hair with some tender, love, and care (TLC).

 12. You Should Switch your Hair Products Every Few Months For Rapid Growth

 Switching hair products every few months won't necessarily lead to rapid hair growth.
 In fact, it can negatively affect your hair growth.
 Instead, stick to a hair regime and routine that works best for you.